 We will now outline a few issues in the syntax of case and agreement that have become prominent in the literature and are discussed in one or more contributions to the present volume.
 Our aim here is to identify a number of common issues and perspectives among the chapters, which on the face of it are quite diverse in their content.

 The first such issue is the question of what the relation is between A/agreement and C/case.
 As we have seen, in Chomsky’s probe-goal system Case-checking/valuation is dependent on the application of Agree, while in approaches such as Bobaljik (2008) and Preminger (2014), agreement depends on the output of C/case-assignment.
 In other approaches, such as Baker (2015) and Manzini & Franco (2016), C/case and A/agreement are essentially independent.
 A number of contributions to this volume could be said to argue in favour of a tight relation between case and agreement.
 Marchis Moreno’s chapter argues that backward object control in Brazilian Portuguese occurs only in the presence of an inflected infinitive, and that this inflection diagnoses the percolation of default nominative case onto embedded T, which must then be assigned to an overt DP in SpecTP.
 Such an analysis is only feasible if C/case and agreement go hand in hand.
-Giurgea’s chapter argues that the ‘person constraint’ on se-passives in Romanian can be accounted for if a person feature po intervenes to block case-assignment by V to its internal argument.
+Giurgea’s chapter argues that the ‘person constraint’ on se-passives in Romanian can be accounted for if a person feature intervenes to block case-assignment by V to its internal argument.
 Again, this presupposes that person features are of the ‘same type’ as Case features, in the sense that one can block an operation targeting the other.